Why Stripping Your Amazon Book Link Makes Sense!

 Amazon book linkAll you need is the initial link to Amazon – https://www.amazon.com add /dp/ and then your ASIN for the eBook and the ISBN-10 for Paperback books.

 An easy and fast way to get this link is through your KDP Dashboard.
 Where your books are listed, it has the option to take you directly to the eBook or Paperback version of your book on multiple Amazon platforms.
-When you click that link, it takes you to the Amazon site, and the link in your internet explorer is the stripped-down, clean version.
+When you click that link, it takes you to the Amazon site, and the link in your Internet Explorer is the stripped-down, clean version.

 Quick and easy!